igaalp/Getting-and-Cleaning-Data---Course-Project/README.md

 a mergeddata is crzeated by binding the data  contained in  subject, x and y groups of subject and activity are created in mergedgroup

-the final tidydata sumamrises the mergedgroup using the function mean()
+the final tidydata sumamrises the mergedgroup using the dplyr summarise_each with the function mean()